ardiesan/ntrnph23b/_posts/2023-08-23-Article-of-Friendship.md

 # Miguel Trinidad
 ### My IT Journey: Overcoming Challenges and Embracing Opportunities
 ---
 My journey in the IT world started because I was excited about all the opportunities it offers and the good money that comes with it.
 When I began college, I struggled a lot with programming classes during the first few years.
-Coding was really tough, and I didn't do well in those subjects.
+Coding was tough, and I didn't do well in those subjects.
 My grades were bad.
 But I didn't give up.
 I kept going, even when things were hard.
 I made friends along the way, and as time went on, many of them changed their majors.

 Now, as I'm about to graduate, I look back and remember how things have changed.
 Only one of my friends from when I started is still doing IT.
 It's been a great journey full of learning.
 I got to work with programming languages like C++, C#, JavaScript, and Java.
 These were like the building blocks of my programming skills.
 It wasn't always easy, but I didn't stop trying.